-Chimney Rock State Park is one of the most popular parks to visit in Western North Carolina.
+Chimney Rock State Park is an area of outstanding natural beauty and is one of the most popular mountains in Western North Carolina.

-My dad is a big movie buff, and in case you don’t know, Chimney Rock park was made famous by the movie, Last of the Mohicans staring Daniel Day Lewis, and my dad loved the connection that the Chimney Rock area has to that movie.
+For my dad, being a big movie buff, enjoyed seeing the film set of Last of the Mohicans staring Daniel Day Lewis, which made the Chimney Rock attraction so famous by the movie.
+My dad loved the connection that the Chimney Rock area has to that movie.

 Where is Chimney Rock State Park?

-Click the map below for Chimney Rock directions from your starting point:
+Click the map above for Chimney Rock directions from your starting point.

 What is Chimney Rock?

 Chimney Rock is a 35-million-year-old, 315-foot high large granite outcropping located on a summit above the village of Chimney Rock and inside of Chimney Rock State Park.

 It was discovered by Lucius B. Morse who opened it as a private park in 1902.
 The entirely of Chimney Rock State Park spans for 6,800 acres and is most famous for the granite “Chimney Rock” which is so named because it looks like a rock chimney.

 The park is also home to one of the highest waterfalls in North Carolina.
 The Hickory Nut Falls is 404 foot tall and features a balanced rock known as “Devil’s Head” at the summit of the falls.
 Some say the rock looks like the head of a devil, which is how it got its infamous name.

 In 2006, the “World’s Edge” land was added to the park, making it a total of 1,568-acres.